kubevious/helm/README.md

 ```

 ## Accessing Kubevious
 Kubevious runs within your cluster.
-Upon successful completion of helm chart installation, you will see commands to access kubevious UI.
+Upon successful completion of helm chart installation, you will see commands to access Kubevious UI.
 There are two ways to access Kubevious UI.

 ### Option 1.
 Access using port forwarding
 The easiest but not most convenient method.
 Wait few seconds before pods are up and running.
 Setup port forwarding: